solarlizard/chattest/README.md

 # Client
 - As I mentioned during interview - I am not a front-end developer, so I am sure that I missed some modern tehcnics.
-- In real applications infinite scroll for messages list is complicated task, so I provided only one part of it - loading pages of messages with scrolling to top
 - Client tests checks render of initial received messages page from socket:
 ````
 PASS  src/app/chat/Chat.test.tsx (5.024 s)